 As Harry (Daniel Radcliffe), Ron (Rupert Grint), and Hermione (Emma Watson) race against time and evil to destroy the Horcruxes, they uncover the existence of the three most powerful objects in the wizarding world: the Deathly Hallows.

-Harry Potter is having a tough time with his relatives (yet again).
-He runs away after using magic to inflate Uncle Vernon's sister Marge who was being offensive towards Harry's parents.
+Harry Potter (Daniel Radcliffe) is having a tough time with his relatives (yet again).
+He runs away after using magic to inflate Uncle Vernon's (Richard Griffiths') sister Marge (Pam Ferris), who was being offensive towards Harry's parents.
 Initially scared for using magic outside the school, he is pleasantly surprised that he won't be penalized after all.
-However, he soon learns that a dangerous criminal and Voldemort's trusted aide Sirius Black has escaped from the Azkaban prison and wants to kill Harry to avenge the Dark Lord.
+However, he soon learns that a dangerous criminal and Voldemort's trusted aide Sirius Black (Gary Oldman) has escaped from Azkaban Prison and wants to kill Harry to avenge the Dark Lord.
 To worsen the conditions for Harry, vile creatures called Dementors are appointed to guard the school gates and inexplicably happen to have the most horrible effect on him.
-Little does Harry know that by the end of this year, many holes in his past (whatever he knows of it) will be filled up and he will have a clearer vision of what the future has in store...Written by
+Little does Harry know that by the end of this year, many holes in his past (whatever he knows of it) will be filled up and he will have a clearer vision of what the future has in store.Written by

 DVD includes the following deleted scenes:

 A scene cut from the Knight Bus sequence in which the bus turns around several times on the spot in the middle of the street.

 An extended version of the scene where the bird flies through the courtyard, across the bridge, and in the direction of Hagrid's hut.
 We see Hagrid attempt to catch the bird, but instead it ends up being crushed by the Whomping Willow.